worldturner/medeia-validator/README.md

 Mixing different versions of schemas (draft4, 6 and 7) is allowed and schemas can refer to remote schemas in different versions than their own.

-Options are passed using a `JsonSchemaValidationOptions` object.
+Options are passed using a `ValidationOptions` object.

 Care has been taken that all methods in the API can be invoked from Java.
 The `JsonSchemaValidationOptions` has `with*` methods to allow option setting from Java.